 Once DVS renders a decision, the Veteran will have the ability to file an appeal of the original decision.
 The appealed decision will be final.

-4. If applicable, an award letter from the United States Department of Veterans Affairs verifying that you have a service-connected rating for your disability.
+- If applicable, a VA Rating Decision Letter, from the United States Department of Veterans Affairs, verifying that you have a service-connected rating for your disability.

-Only applicable for those demonstrating less-than-honorable discharge was caused by mental health condition (i.e. PTSD, TBI, MST) during service:
+Mandatory for those demonstrating their less-than-honorable discharge was caused by a mental health condition (i.e. PTSD, TBI, MST) during service:

-1. If symptoms of a disability incurred or aggravated during your military service (e.g., Post-Traumatic Stress Disorder, Traumatic Brain Injury, Military Sexual Trauma) caused you to act in a way that led directly to your less-than-honorable discharge, provide:
+- If symptoms of a disability incurred or aggravated during your military service (e.g., Post- Traumatic Stress Disorder, Traumatic Brain Injury, Military Sexual Trauma) caused you to act in a way that led directly to your less-than-honorable discharge, provide the following:

-(a) Evidence of the medical diagnosis of the disability (or disabilities) that led to these actions;
+- Evidence of the medical diagnosis of the disability (or disabilities) that led to these actions.

-(b) Evidence your disability originated or worsened during your military service;
+- Evidence your disability originated or worsened during your military service.

-(c) Signed explanation by the Veteran of how the diagnosed medical disability (or disabilities) led to the less-than-honorable discharge;
+- Signed statement by the Veteran explaining how the diagnosed medical disability (or disabilities) led to the less-than-honorable discharge.

 Applications should be sent to the following address or email: